amith-bharadwaj/iiitb_asic_class/README.md

 ## Overview

-In this lab practice, we go through the fundamentals of liberty files, a keen understanding of Hierarchial synthesis and Flat synthesis ,efficient Flop coding styles and the optimizations.
+In this lab practice, we go through the fundamentals of liberty files,Hierarchial synthesis,Flat synthesis ,efficient Flop coding styles and optimizations.

 ### .Lib Files